Farid Gayibov: Activity in the field of sports

 On 7 February 2023, by the decree of the President of the Republic of Azerbaijan, Farid Gayibov was appointed as a member of the Organizing Committee of the 74th International Astronautical Congress held in Baku.

 On 11 March 2023, he was designated as the Chairman of the Organizing Committee of the 7th International Conference of Ministers and Senior Officials Responsible for Physical Education and Sport (MINEPS VII) by the presidential decree.
 He chaired the conference on 26–29 June 2023.
 At the same time, he was unanimously elected as a vice-chairman of the International Convention against Doping in Sport on the sidelines of the Conference of Parties (COP) to the International Convention against Doping in Sport held at UNESCO Headquarters, in Paris.
 On 8–9 November of the same year, Farid Gayibov co-chaired the seventh meeting of the ministers responsible for youth and sports of the Organization of Turkic States (TDT) in Basgal village of Ismayilli district.

 On 3–7 April 2024, at the European Championship held in Guimarães, Portugal, Farid Gayibov was awarded the Medal of the Portuguese Gymnastics Federation.
 This award was given to F. Gayibov, as the President of European Gymnastics, for his contributions to European gymnastics in recent years.

-On 24 July 2024, Farid Gayibov participated in the "Change the Games" international forum of sports ministers organized by UNESCO in Paris, the capital of France.
-He delivered a speech and took part in discussions during the panel sessions.

-Since 29 January 2025, he has been the Deputy Chairman of the Organizing Committee for the III CIS Games to be held in Azerbaijan in 2025.
+Since 10 July 2024, he has been the Deputy Chairman of the Organizing Committee for the III CIS Games to be held in Azerbaijan in 2025.

-On 20 October 2025, during the elections held at the 10th Session of the Conference of Parties (COP10) to the UNESCO International Convention against Doping in Sport, Minister of Youth and Sport Farid Gayibov was elected Chair after winning the majority of votes over his Senegalese counterpart Khadi Diène Gaye.
+On 20 October 2025, within the framework of the elections held at the 10th Session of the Conference of Parties (COP10) to the UNESCO International Convention against Doping in Sport, Minister of Youth and Sport Farid Gayibov was elected its Chair with a majority of votes.

+On 29 November 2025, at the European Gymnastics Congress held in the Czech Republic, Farid Gayibov was re-elected as President of the organization.

+On 15 December 2025, by the Decree of the President of the Republic of Azerbaijan, Farid Gayibov was appointed Deputy Chair of the Organizing Committee for the hosting of the FIFA U-20 Men's World Cup to be held in Azerbaijan in 2027.
+On 27 July 2026, by a Decree of the President of the Republic of Azerbaijan, the same Organizing Committee, with Farid Gayibov serving as Deputy Chair, was also tasked with coordinating the hosting of the FIFA U-15 World Cup and Festival, to be held in Azerbaijan from 22 to 31 October 2026.

+In 2025, Azerbaijan’s Minister of Youth and Sports, Farid Gayibov, was appointed as a member of the Coordination Commission for the 4th European Games (Istanbul 2027).